Skip to content

 Read More How Does an Axion Detector Work?Continue

-During my first semester of grad school I worked as a teaching assistant for a freshman physics lab, where I occasionally encountered statements like “the mass of the ball was ten.”
+As a grad student TA for a freshman physics lab, I occasionally encountered statements like “the mass of the ball was ten.”

 Read More The Uses of Natural UnitsContinue